 The lawyer will probably ask the debtor to bring tax returns, pay stubs, bills, and any other documents that would accurately reflect his financial position.

 The Rule 2016 disclosure form includes all the tasks that are included in the fee and any common bankruptcy task that is not included; any task not listed or specifically excluded will probably be subject to a separate fee.
-If the attorney does charge an additional fee, then she will have to file a supplemental form to ask the court's permission for the additional fees.
+If the attorney does charge an additional fee, then she must file a supplemental form to ask the court's permission for the additional fees.

 Tips for Selecting a Bankruptcy Lawyer